 In accordance with the Deposit Guarantee Law (effective from 01.07.2015) disbursement of compensation of up to 100 000 euro is guaranteed for any customer of Latvia’s credit institution and credit union, both natural and legal persons for all types of deposits in all currencies per every bank or credit union (all accounts added together, if several accounts at one bank).
 Guaranteed compensation relates to deposits, balances on current accounts, salary accounts, savings accounts, etc. In certain cases, the amount of covered compensation may exceed 100 000 euro, for instance, if the person’s eligible deposit was consisted of the funds derived from transactions with residential immovable property owned by the person, social security benefits or different types of compensations paid.

 The Fund participants are deposit takers – credit institutions registered in the Republic of Latvia (including branches in the EU Member States) and branches of credit institutions of the European Union Member States in Latvia under the Deposit Guarantee Law, as well as branches of foreign credit institutions and credit unions.
 The Financial and Capital Market Commission (FCMC) shall ensure accumulation and management of the funds of the Fund as well as the disbursement of guaranteed compensation.
-Under the law, disbursement of guaranteed compensation shall be carried out no later than in 20 working days from the date of occurrence of deposit unavailability; however, by 2013 it is planned to gradually reduce the term for starting the disbursement of guaranteed compensation to 8 working days if unavailability of deposits occurs to a credit institution and credit union.
+Under the law, disbursement of guaranteed compensation shall be started not later than on the 8th. working day from the date of occurrence of deposit unavailability;

 In accordance with the Deposit Guarantee Law, in certain cases before making the decision on the disbursement of the guaranteed compensation in the full amount, the Commission may decide on a partial disbursement of the guaranteed compensation of not less than 100 euros to a single depositor.